-- our lack of operating history; - the expectation that we will incur significant operating losses for the foreseeable future and will need significant additional capital; - the period over which we estimate our existing cash and cash equivalents will be sufficient to fund our future operating expenses and capital expenditure requirements; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our plans to develop and commercialize our product candidates; - the timing of our IND submission for PAS-004; - the timing of our planned clinical trials for PAS-004;
+- our lack of operating history; - the expectation that we will incur significant operating losses for the foreseeable future and will need significant additional capital; - the period over which we estimate our existing cash and cash equivalents will be sufficient to fund our future operating expenses and capital expenditure requirements; - our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our plans to develop and commercialize our product candidates; - the timing of our Investigational New Drug ("IND") submission with the U.S. Food and Drug Administration or other regulatory submissions with foreign regulatory agencies for PAS-004; - the timing of our planned clinical trials for PAS-004; - the ability of our clinical trials to demonstrate safety and efficacy of our future product candidates, and other positive results; - the timing and focus of our future preclinical studies and clinical trials, and the reporting of data from those studies and trials; - the size of the market opportunity for our future product candidates, including our estimates of the number of patients who suffer from the diseases we are targeting;

-- the ability of our clinical trials to demonstrate safety and efficacy of our future product candidates, and other positive results; - disruptions to the development of our product candidates due to the continued spread of COVID-19 and the resulting global pandemic; - the timing and focus of our future preclinical studies and clinical trials, and the reporting of data from those studies and trials; - the size of the market opportunity for our future product candidates, including our estimates of the number of patients who suffer from the diseases we are targeting; - the success of competing therapies that are or may become available; - the beneficial characteristics, safety, efficacy and therapeutic effects of our future product candidates; - our ability to obtain and maintain regulatory approval of our future product candidates; - our plans relating to the further development of our future product candidates, including additional disease states or indications we may pursue; - existing regulations and regulatory developments in the United States and other jurisdictions; - our dependence on third parties; - the need to hire additional personnel and our ability to attract and retain such personnel; - our plans and ability to obtain or protect intellectual property rights, including extensions of patent terms where available and our ability to avoid infringing the intellectual property rights of others; - our financial performance and sustaining an active trading market for our Common Stock and Warrants; and - our ability to restructure our operations to comply with any potential future changes in government regulation.
+- the success of competing therapies that are or may become available; - the beneficial characteristics, safety, efficacy and therapeutic effects of our future product candidates; - our ability to obtain and maintain regulatory approval of our future product candidates; - our plans relating to the further development of our future product candidates, including additional disease states or indications we may pursue; - existing regulations and regulatory developments in the United States and other jurisdictions; - our dependence on third parties; - the need to hire additional personnel and our ability to attract and retain such personnel; - our plans and ability to obtain or protect intellectual property rights, including extensions of patent terms where available and our ability to avoid infringing the intellectual property rights of others; - our financial performance and sustaining an active trading market for our Common Stock and Warrants; and - our ability to restructure our operations to comply with any potential future changes in government regulation.